coreos/docs/os/booting-on-vexxhost.md

 The `$private_ipv4` and `$public_ipv4` substitution variables are fully supported in cloud-config on VEXXHOST.

-## Launch Cluster
+## Launch cluster

 You will need to install `python-novaclient` which supplies the OpenStack CLI tools as well as a keypair to use in order to access your CoreOS cluster.

 ### Install OpenStack CLI tools

 If you don't have `pip` installed, install it by running `sudo easy_install pip`.
 Now let's use `pip` to install `python-novaclient`.

 ```sh
 $ sudo pip install python-novaclient
 ```

-### Add API Credentials
+### Add API credentials

 You will need to have your API credentials configured on the machine that you're going to be launching your cluster from.
 The easiest way to do this is by logging into the CloudConsole control panel and clicking on "API Credentials".

 From there, you must create a file on your system with the contents of the `openrc` file provided.
 Once done, you will need to `source` that file in your shell prior to running any API commands.
 You can test that everything is running properly by running the following command:

 ```sh
 $ source openrc
 $ nova credentials
 ```

-### Create Keypair
+### Create keypair

 You can import an existing public key by using the `nova keypair-add` command, however for this guide, we will be creating a new keypair and storing the private key for it locally and use it to access our CoreOS cluster.

 ```sh
 $ nova keypair-add coreos-key > coreos.pem
 ```

-### Create Servers
+### Create servers

 You should now be ready to launch the servers which will create your CoreOS cluster using the `nova` CLI command.

 <div id="vexxhost-create">
   <ul class="nav nav-tabs">